amaslak0v/dotfiles/CV/solutions_cv.md

 > Digital transfers and online scouting for the football industry

-Led an engineering team of 3 in building a digital product from the ground up, focusing on delivering tech solutions Gained extensive expertise in startup operations, budgeting, and engineering tradeoffs while searching for product-market fit (PMF) through multiple iterations and pivots Held roles as Backend Engineer, DevOps, Solutions Architect (choosing tech stack, managing infrastructure, prototyping), and Product Manager (managing roadmap, decomposing features, updating user stories)
+Led an engineering team of 3 in building a digital product from the ground up, focusing on delivering tech solutions.
+Gained extensive expertise in startup operations, budgeting, and engineering tradeoffs while searching for MPF through multiple iterations and pivots.
+Held roles as Backend Engineer, DevOps, Solutions Architect - choosing tech stack, managing infrastructure, prototyping, and Product Manager - managing roadmap, decomposing features, updating user stories

 **Tooling:**